This is the best canned green beans recipe! Transform your boring, mushy canned green beans into a delightfully crunchy and flavorful great side dish.

 Now, I haven't tried cooking them this way, so it's not fair of me to pass judgement on it.
 That being said, I don't know that I'm a fan of the idea of taking an already mushy, wet vegetable, and soaking it in a bunch of water for a really long time.

 Ali over at Longbourn Farm sautés hers, and uses onion powder as her secret ingredient, and I'm not gonna lie, they look pretty tasty!

-For today, though, we’re going to sear those canned green beans, and give them a nice little crust, then pair them with some ingredients that pack a punch of flavor.
+For today, though, we're going to sear those canned green beans on the stove top, and give them a nice little crust, then pair them with some ingredients that pack a punch of flavor.

 What is searing

 Searing is a technique used in grilling, baking, braising, roasting, sautéing, etc., in which the surface of the food is cooked at high temperature until a browned crust forms.

 It's usually used for meat and fish, but you can use it for veggies too!
 (Even canned ones.)

 How to make canned green beans crispy

 Not only is this recipe flavorful, it also only takes about 10 minutes to put together from can to table.
 Need to serve a crowd?
 Double or triple it and grab a big saute pan.

 First, we need to make our cashew garlic mixture.
 Add the cashews and garlic to the food processor and pulse.
 You're looking for a fine chunk.
 Does that make sense?
 Chunks, not dust.
 But a fine chunk.